apache/incubator-kie-kogito-runtimes/README.md

         $ droolsjbpm-build-bootstrap/script/release/git-tag-locally-all.sh 5.2.0.Final 5.1.0.Final

+* Go to [nexus](https://repository.jboss.org/nexus), menu item *Staging repositories*, drop all your old staging repositories.

 * Deploy the artifacts:

         $ droolsjbpm-build-bootstrap/script/mvn-all.sh -Dfull -DskipTests clean deploy

+    * This will take a long while (3+ hours)

     * The release skips the tests because jbpm and guvnor have random failing tests

+    * If it fails for any reason, go to nexus and drop your stating repositories again and start over.

 * Go to [nexus](https://repository.jboss.org/nexus), menu item *Staging repositories*, find your staging repository.

-    * Look at the files in the repository
+    * Look at the files in the repository.

+        * Sometimes they are split into 2 staging repositories (with no intersecting files): just threat those 2 as 1 staging repository.

     * Button *close*

         * This will validate the nexus rules.
-If any fail: fix the issues, and force retag locally.
+If any fail: fix the issues, and force a git retag locally.

-* Do another sanity check of the artifacts by running the examples from the zips.
+* Do another sanity check of the artifacts by running the examples and opening the manuals from the zips.
+See above.

-    * Go to `droolsjbpm-build-distribution/droolsjbpm-uber-distribution/target` and check the zips

-        * Start the `examples.sh` script for drools, droolsjbpm-integration and optaplanner

-        * Deploy the guvnor jboss-as-7.0 war to guvnor and surf to it:

-            * Install the mortgages examples, build it and run the test scenario's

 * This is **the point of no return**.